Deploy the OceanBase Database Java SDK

 Note

-This path is from the RPM installation path of the JAR file.
+The path is obtained from the RPM installation path of the JAR package.

 Here is an example:

-mkdir -p /home/user/jvmlogs mkdir -p /home/user/jvmlogs/heapdumpsSet the JVM startup parameters for running Java.
+mkdir -p /home/user/jvmlogs mkdir -p /home/user/jvmlogs/heapdumpsSet the JVM startup configuration items for Java runtime.

 Here is an example: